ShuklaGroup/LazBFDEF/README.md

 ## Reproducing the work

-All results can be reproduced by running the `.ipynb` files contained in the `./scripts`.
+All results can be reproduced by running the `.ipynb` notebooks contained in the `scripts` folder.
 The code can either be run on Google Colab or locally.
+If using Google Colab, one can simply upload and the files and run the optional `pip install` cells to install the required packages as needed.
+If running the code locally, one can create a conda enviornment using the `env.yml` which describes the versions of all software libraries used in this work.